-How to Prepare and File an Amended Tax Return
+How to Prepare and File an Amended Tax Return for a Small Business

 When you Should Prepare and File Federal Form 1040X

 If you are a sole proprietor of a small business, you may, at some time, have to file an amended tax return, either for your business taxes or your individual taxes, on IRS Form 1040X. .As a sole proprietor, you file your business taxes with your personal income taxes.